bootstrap-vue/bootstrap-vue/docs/components/table/README.md

 # Tables

 > For tabular data.
-Tables support pagination and custom rendering.
+Tables support pagination, custom rendering, and asynchronous data.

 ### `fields` prop
 The `fields` prop is used to display table columns.